developerISP/MRGLoRaNetwork/README.md

-# The Col Margherita LoRa Project (ROSY: Remote Observatory SYstem)
+# Col Margherita LoRa Project (ROSY: Remote Observatory SYstem)
 This is the repository for the school-work project between the Istitute of Polar Science ISP-CNR of Venice and the ITIS Max Planck of Villorba (TV)

 # Who